CleverProgrammers/technical-assessment/README.md

 👉 If the conversion is above 70 Fahrenheit make the color of the conversion number red otherwise make it green.<br>

 # 🌟Bonus Section
-👉Grab the weather of the current user on the site based on the location.<br>
+👉 Grab the weather of the current user on the site based on the location.<br>
 👉 Display that information in a component.